digitraceslab/niimpy/docs/aware.rst

 AwareApplicationNotifications
 -----------------------------

-contains the log of notifications the device has received.
-This data is logged whenever the phone receives a notification so the frequency of this data can range from zero to hundreds per hour. of times per hour.
+Contains the log of notifications the device has received.
+This data is logged whenever the phone receives a notification so the frequency of this data can range from zero to hundreds of times per hour.

 * ``application_name``: application’s localized name.
 * ``package_name``: application’s package name.